Settler colonialism: China

+Indonesia

+Indonesia's Transmigration program has been characterized by scholars as a form of settler colonialism, particularly in relation to West Papua.
+The programme, which originated during the Dutch colonial period and expanded substantially under the Indonesian government, relocated people from more densely populated islands to less densely populated regions.
+In West Papua, the Indonesian state used transmigration and other settlement policies to promote demographic and political integration of the territory.
+Large-scale migration altered the region's demographic composition and was accompanied by the dispossession and marginalization of Indigenous Papuan communities.

 Israel

-Scholars of settler colonialism generally see the Zionist movement in Palestine as the archetype of the definition.
-Map of Israeli settlements (magenta) in the occupied West Bank in 2020.
+Some scholars of settler colonialism have characterized Zionism in Palestine as a form of settler colonialism; this characterization has also been criticized.
+Map of Israeli settlements (magenta) in the occupied West Bank as of July 2025.
 The Australian historian Patrick Wolfe, credited with originating the field, famously defined Israel as the foremost example of a settler colonialist state today.
 However, this notion has also received significant criticism.

 Zionism has been characterized by scholars such as the New Historians as a form of settler colonialism concerning the region of Palestine and the Israeli–Palestinian conflict.
 This framework has also been embraced by activists.
 This viewpoint has been criticised by other scholars due to its perceived denial of the historical Jewish connection to Palestine, among other reasons.
 Many of the founding fathers of Zionism themselves described the project as colonization, such as Vladimir Jabotinsky, who said "Zionism is a colonization adventure."
 Theodor Herzl, the founder of the World Zionist Organization, described the Zionist project as "something colonial" in a letter to Cecil Rhodes in 1902.

 In 1967, the French historian Maxime Rodinson wrote an article later translated and published in English as Israel: A Colonial Settler-State?, but it was not until the 1990s that this viewpoint became more common in Israeli scholarship, (Note: Sabbagh-Khoury writes: "The settler colonial paradigm, linked to Israeli critical sociology, post-Zionism, and postcolonialism, reemerged following changes in the political landscape from the mid-1990s that reframed the history of the Nakba as enduring, challenged the Jewish definition of the state, and legitimated Palestinians as agents of history.
 Palestinian scholars in Israel lead the paradigm's reformulation.") in part coinciding with increased support for a two state solution.
 The Australian historian Patrick Wolfe, whose work is considered defining on the subject of settler colonialism, has classified Israel as a modern form of settler colonialism.